- 1 Publishing agreements

 Right to take proceedings

-A good publishing agreement should address the rights and obligations of publishers and authors in cases where the publication has been subject to copyright infringement.
-Some publishing agreements prescribe that it is the publishing house alone that should be able to deal with such violations.
+A good publishing agreement should address the rights and obligations of publishers and authors if the publication should become subject to copyright infringement.
+Some publishing agreements prescribe that it is the publishing house alone that should deal with such violations.
 Such provisions are inappropriate because it may turn out that the publisher neither can nor will intervene in violations that harm the authors.

-The UBVA agreement (2010) therefore assumes that both publishers and authors have the right to take action against copyright violations, cf. section 31 of the agreement:
+The UBVA agreement (2010) therefore states that both publishers and authors have the right to take action in the case of copyright violations, cf. section 31 of the agreement:

 “If third parties violate the copyright to the work, both the publisher and the author may take proceedings and prosecute the violation in accordance with the general rules of Danish law.”